Krunal-125/Tinyllama/OLD_BRANCH_NOTE.md

-This is the old version with Falcon and Mistral examples.
+This is the legacy Falcon7B/Mistral7B version.